FREQUENTLY ASKED QUESTIONS

 - Horizontal Directional Boring

-The Tunneling Company has equipment and techniques to install casing/pipe from 25 mm to 3.6 m (1” to 144”).
+The Tunneling Company has equipment and techniques to install casing/pipe from 25 mm to 3.6 m (1 in to 144 in).

 Typically, we can complete a crossing under an active railway or major highway without any traffic disturbance.
 Because our techniques never leave a void in the ground there is no safety risk to motorist, railcars, or our crew.
-Our techniques are only displacing up to 2” of material around the leading edge of the casing, so there is little risk of settlement or heaving.
+Our techniques are only displacing up to 51 mm (2 in) of material around the leading edge of the casing, so there is little risk of settlement or heaving.

 We have equipment and techniques that allow us to ‘bore’ through virtually all ground conditions: from sand, clay, cobbles, to solid rock.
 The ground conditions play a large factor in determining which trenchless equipment we recommend for any given project.